 Businesses in North Carolina covered by the N.C.
 Workers’ Compensation Act are required by law to carry workers’ comp insurance, which covers the total medical costs and a portion of lost wages for employees injured on the job.
 The law applies to all businesses having three or more employees on a regular basis, except agricultural operations with fewer than 10 regular employees and certain sawmill and logging operators.

-Regardless of who or what caused the accident, an employee who is hurt in the course and scope of their employment is entitled to full coverage of necessary medical treatment for the injury.
+Regardless of who or what caused the accident, an employee who is hurt in the course and scope of their employment is entitled to full coverage of necessary medical treatment for the injury and cannot be fired.
 If the injured worker is disabled for more than seven days due to an injury on the job, the individual is entitled to workers’ compensation wage-replacement benefits under North Carolina’s program.
 A worker may be entitled to additional compensation for disfigurement or damage to an important bodily organ in a workplace accident.

 Workers are also entitled to benefits if they become disabled due to an occupational disease.
 The worker’s employment must have been a significant factor in the disease’s development or to have put the worker at greater risk than the general public of developing the disease.